microsoft/CCF/sphinx/source/developers/demo.rst

     | INFO     | infra.jsonrpc:request:192 - #0 LOG_record {'id': 42, 'msg': 'Hello world'}
     | DEBUG    | infra.jsonrpc:response:209 - #0 {'id': 0, 'result': True, 'error': None, 'jsonrpc': '2.0', 'commit': 5, 'term': 2, 'global_commit': 4}

 The ``e2e`` test script takes several additional parameters, documented by passing ``-h`` on the command line.
 To debug a node it may be useful to increase the node's verbosity by altering the ``--log-level`` option [#log_location]_, or to attach a debugger to a node at launch with the ``--debug-nodes`` option.
-If passed the ``--network-only`` option the script will keep the network alive rather, than closing immediately after transactions have completed, allowing additional transactions to be sent manually.
+If passed the ``--network-only`` option the script will keep the network alive, rather than closing immediately after transactions have completed, allowing additional transactions to be sent manually.

 .. rubric:: Footnotes